 1. Dealing with the Passengers

 - PATIENCE is the key when dealing with all the passengers onboard.
 As expected, different nationalities & different people means different attitudes & different cultures that each crew member must learn how to handle.
-As a result, some can turn to be our newly found friends while some can be our bad*** enemies at the end of the cruise.
+As a result, some can turn out to be our newly found friends while some can be our bad*** enemies at the end of the cruise.

 2. Getting Along with Other Crew Members